lazavgeridis/Comparing-Vector-Space-Representations-for-Images/README.md

 # Execution
-For **part 1**, the program to execute is _reduce.py_.
+For **part 1**, the program to execute is `reduce.py`.
 After navigating to [src/python](src/python) you can execute the program as:
 ```
-$ python3 reduce.py -dataset ../../datasets/train-images-idx3-ubyte
+$ python3 reduce.py --dataset ../../datasets/train-images-idx3-ubyte
                     --queryset ../../datasets/t10k-images-idx3-ubyte
                     -od <output_dataset_file>
                     -oq <output_query_file>